 As a result, the ALP took note and promised to stop the Gordon below Franklin Dam.
 Bob Hawke fulfilled that pledge when the ALP came to office on the ‘No Dams’ policy platform in March 1983.
 This precedent shows that ‘write-on’ campaigns can influence political decision-making.

 Further reading: http://en.wikipedia.org/wiki/Franklin_Dam_controversy (see sub-section: The campaign broadens)

 The REDUCE IMMIGRATION write-on campaign was trialled at federal elections in 2007, 2010 and 2013.
-This latest campaign was supported directly by two candidates who both stood as independents in the Victorian electorate of Flinders.
+The 2013 campaign was supported directly by two candidates who both stood as independents in the Victorian electorate of Flinders.
 Their sole platform was to raise public awareness of the REDUCE IMMIGRATION write-on opportunity.
 They gained considerable publicity for the write-on campaign, and a creditable aggregated vote (given that they weren’t seeking votes, but coverage for the write-on).
-Figures for the number of write-on slogans may take some time to emerge, but we will update readers via this website and Twitter when we have fresh news.
+At subsequent federal elections, we have advocated the write-on concept via Twitter messages and posts to this website.

 Don’t extra markings on a ballot paper invalidate my vote, by making it informal?

 No, your formal vote will still be valid despite extra markings, so long as you don’t obscure your numbered squares and providing that you do not include markings that reveal your identity.
 The AEC has confirmed that you can write extra words on a ballot paper.
 Their official Ballot paper formality guidelines provide detailed information on how polling place officials determine the formality of ballot papers, and an ABC radio interview on 5 September 2013 confirms that slogans can be written on ballots without rendering the vote informal.